everhusk/Self-Driving-Car-Engineering/P2/README.md

 # Problem Solution

-TODO

 ## High Level Overview

-The pipeline used to solve this problem consists of the following N steps:
+The approach to solving this problem consists of the following steps:

-1. Download the dataset
+1. Load the data set (see below for links to the project data set)
+2. Explore, summarize and visualize the data set
+3. Design, train and test a model architecture
+4. Use the model to make predictions on new images
+5. Analyze the softmax probabilities of the new images
+6. Summarize the results

 # Potential Shortcomings